-10.1.
-Every attorney admitted to practice before the Court, except those exempt under Section 10.2, shall pay to the Board on or before the last day of the attorney's birth month an annual fee for each year beginning January 1, 2012.

-All funds collected hereunder shall be deposited by the Board with the State Treasurer; all such funds, including earnings on investments and all interest and proceeds from said funds, if any, are deemed to be, and shall be designated as, funds belonging solely to the Board.
-Withdrawals from those funds shall be made by the

-Board only for the purpose of defraying the costs of disciplinary administration and enforcement of those rules, and for such other related purposes as this Court may from time to time authorize or direct.
+- 10.1.
+Every attorney admitted to practice before the Court, except those exempt under Section 10.3 (b) and (c), shall, on or before the first day of their birth month, file with the Board at its central office an annual registration statement, on a form prescribed by the Board, setting forth the attorney's current residence, office, and email addresses, and such other information as the Board may direct.
+The attorney may designate the primary or preferred address for receipt of correspondence from the Board.
+In addition to such annual statement, every attorney shall file with the Board as necessary a supplemental statement of any change in information previously submitted within thirty days of such change. - 10.2. (a) Every attorney admitted to practice before the Court, except those exempt under Section 10.3, shall pay to the Board on or before the first day of the attorney's birth month an annual fee. - (b) All funds collected hereunder shall be deposited by the Board with the State Treasurer; all such funds, including earnings on investments and all interest and proceeds from said funds, if any, are deemed to be, and shall be designated as, funds belonging solely to the Board.
+Withdrawals from those funds shall be made by the Board only for the purpose of defraying the costs of disciplinary administration and enforcement of this Rule, and for such other related purposes as the Court may from time to time authorize or direct. - (c) The annual fee for each attorney shall be One Hundred Seventy Dollars (\$170), consisting of a One Hundred Forty Dollar (\$140) Board of Professional Responsibility annual registration fee, a Ten Dollar (\$10) annual fee due under Tenn.
+Sup.
+Ct.
+R. 25, Section 2.01(a) (Tennessee Lawyers' Fund for Client Protection), and a Twenty Dollar (\$20) annual fee due under Tenn.
+Sup.
+Ct.
+R. 33.01

-The annual registration fee for each attorney shall be \$140, payable on or before the last day of the attorney's birth month, and a like sum each year thereafter until otherwise ordered by the Court.
+C (Tennessee Lawyer Assistance Program), and shall be payable on or before the first day of the attorney's birth month, and a like sum each year thereafter until otherwise ordered by the Court.